seanorourke7/ProjectGolf/README.md

 Images are from pexels.com

-### Content

-The site was written by me and is for educational purposes only.

 ### Acknowledgments

+I realise this project may not be up to the standard that's most likely expected.

-I didn't have a lot of time with this project as I work in retail and Christmas is the busiest time for me in work.
-I asked for an extension to allow me more time to impliment changes but I never got a response.
+I didn't have a lot of time with this project as I work in retail and due to some staffing issues the run up to Christmas was extremely busy for me.
+I asked for an extension to allow me more time to impliment changes but as yet I haven't got a response.

+There is a lot more I want to do with this project like add more detailed fields to the model and add more security.
+I would also like to style it better. the Readme and testing file are sparse as well but I haven't the time.

 My Mentor Graham helped a lot and the tutor support really helped as well.